orchidsoftware/crud/README.md

 }
 ```

-To create a new filter there is a command:
+To create a new filter, there is a command:

 ```bash
 php artisan orchid:filter QueryFilter